Grafluxe/coding-best-practices/README.md

 - Function signatures are more meaningful.
 - Parallel/concurrent programming is easier.

-If coming from an [OOP background][fp2], try to put your current knowledge in the back of your head as you familiarize yourself with Functional Programming.
+If coming from an [imperative][vsubramaniam] or [OOP background][fp2], put your current knowledge in the back of your head as you familiarize yourself with Functional Programming.
 It [solves problems using a different set of rules][fp].

 ## Use Pure Functions Whenever Possible